kubernetes-hy/kubernetes-hy.github.io/data/index.md

 | Part 4 | 06.06 | 31.07    |
 | Part 5 | 13.06 | 31.07    |

-Even though we are locking away parts of the course on https://devopswithkubernetes.com, the material is still available on the github page https://github.com/kubernetes-hy/kubernetes-hy.github.io/tree/master/data.
+Even though we have locked away some parts, the material is still available on the GitHub page https://github.com/kubernetes-hy/kubernetes-hy.github.io/tree/master/data.
 However, you won't be able to submit anything early or late!

 ## We have partnered with Unity! ##